CCI-BIO/Drug-Paper/README.md

 This repository includes the scripts and data of the proposed method.

-The Scripts are in the Scripts folder and include:\
+The scripts are in the Scripts folder and include:\
     (1) Association_analysis.R - Association analysis of tumor type and drug
     (2) Correlation_analysis.R - Gene expression correlation analysis with drug efficacy

-The Data are in the Data folder and include:\
+The data are in the Data folder and include:\
     (1) Input files\
     (2) Output folder